viepovsky/City-Walk-App/README.md

     "uvIndexScale": "LOW"
 }
 ```
-and you can get wear recommendation like this
+and wear recommendations:
-- `http://localhost:8080/city-weather-app/wear?date=YYYY-MM-DD&latitude=52.40692&longitude=16.92993` - retrieves wear recommendation for current weather for given date and coordinates like this:
+- `http://localhost:8080/city-weather-app/wear?date=YYYY-MM-DD&latitude=52.40692&longitude=16.92993` -  retrieves wear recommendations for the current weather for the given date and coordinates in JSON format like this:
 ```json
 {
     "weatherDesc": "COOL",